Part Lists and Suggestions

 * Although you only need an SPST for power, SPDTs are more common, probably because it's just as easy to make them as SPSTs and you can use them like an SPST by just leaving the second pole disconnected.
 Since they're more widely useful than SPSTs, some manufacturers only make SPDT toggles.
 (Or at least, distributors don't often carry the SPST variants if the manufacturer does make them.)

-** These "micro" switches are the smallest type of toggles you can easily find.
+** These “micro” switches are the smallest type of toggles you can easily find.
 Micro toggles tend to be rather delicate, especially the bushing area.
-I've broken two of the Radio Shack micro toggles when tightening the mounting nut.
-I haven't broken one of the Mouser micro toggles yet, but I don't know if it's because I'm wary now or that they are better built.
+I’ve broken these simply by tightening the mounting nut to a tension that is normal for mini toggle switches.
 If you can afford the space, I recommend that you use standard mini toggles instead.
-They're much tougher, and they often look better, too.
+They’re much tougher, and they often look better, too.

 Precision Resistors